-- In the Keys panel, under Passwords, enter a Description of your key (usually correlated with the application name) and select the Duration you want for the key.
-Then click Save.
+Enter a Description of your client secret (usually correlated with the application name) and select the Duration you want for the client secret.
+Then click Add.

-‡ Azure automatically generates a key Value.
+‡ Azure automatically generates a client secret Value.
 Copy the value from here and enter it in Barracuda Cloud Security Guardian as the Secret Key.
-Close the Key window.
+Close the Certificates & Secrets window.

-In Azure Settings, click Required Permissions.
-Then click Windows Azure Active Directory.
+In Azure Settings, click API Permission.
+Then click Azure Active Directory Graph.